 In fact, I failed with my video yesterday and the day before yesterday.
 I've been failing through this week each and every day.
 What finally made me do it and shoot this video was the idea that somebody is waiting for this video to come, somebody needs this video.
 The same goes for you.

-That's a good reason to finally go to that speech therapy where you would feel your speaking pattern is changing, where you would feel you're building your confidence.
+That's a good reason to finally join a speech therapy or stuttering program where you can feel your speaking pattern changing and your confidence building.

 For example, in Free From Stutter Program, we build a new training speech.
 We learn to easily launch the phrase, we feel the airflow in the phrase and we make sure it all doesn't collapse in real life so we also use the hand stuttering technique.